 Should Filters Be Banned?

-If what the media is reporting is true and the research conducted by Facebook into its own platform, Instagram, then maybe we need to talk about the power of social media platforms have over us.
+If what the media is reporting is true and the research conducted by Facebook into its own platform, Instagram, then maybe we need to talk about the power social media platforms have over us.
 Social media platforms not only have the power to shape how we see the world, as evident by Brexit and the elections in the US, but they also appear to shape how we view ourselves.

 Because of this power to shape how we see ourselves, social media platforms like Instagram have banned filters that promote cosmetic surgery, according to the BBC.
 This is because of reports that these filters negatively affect how their users feel about how they look.

-Yet, despite such filters being banned, the Mirror Online discovered that at least two plastic surgery filters (Strong Baby and Smooth Skin) were still available at the time they published their article, after these bans had taken effect.
+Yet, despite such filters being banned, the Mirror Online discovered that at least two plastic surgery filters (Strong Baby and Smooth Skin) were still available at the time they published their article after these bans had taken effect.
 I’ve never used filters on photos of people, so I don’t know if they’re currently still available or not.

-As the New Statesman pointed out, with filters, it doesn’t matter if the filter has cosmetic plastic surgery in its name, what you’re doing is creating an idealised version of yourself that doesn’t exist.
+As the New Statesman pointed out, with filters, it doesn’t matter if the filter has cosmetic plastic surgery in its name.
+What you’re doing is creating an idealised version of yourself that doesn’t exist.
 As such, it’s impossible for people to live up to those perceived beauty standards because it’s not real in the first place.
 All filters do is make us all conform to one particular idea of beauty or reinforce the idea of what we should all be trying to achieve, the impossible.

 In a world where you should be free to give yourself purple eyes and a three-foot chin, what can we do to protect people from developing body image issues or making them worse while still allowing us the freedom to make our own choices?
-That is the million dollar question.
+That is the million-dollar question.

 So what are your thoughts on photo editing and filters?
 Should we accept it as a form of artistic expression or should filters and editing that distort what you really look like be banned?
-Instead, just keeping the fun doggy ear parts but removing the other face enhance aspects that often come with such filter.
+Instead, just keeping the fun doggy ear parts but removing the other face enhances aspects that often come with such a filter.
 Please let me know in the comment section below.

-I’m likely biased, as I not only have body image issues and eating disorders, I’m also vocal about educating and supporting people with mental health problems.
+I’m likely biased, as I not only have body image issues and eating disorders, but I’m also vocal about educating and supporting people with mental health problems.
 My instinct is to protect young impressionable minds from exposure to such filters and distorting their minds about how they should look before they’re able to think critically about such apps.

 Summary